cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 hold.

 Why?
-Without going into details - you can do the math yourself - the premisse of pair programming is that bugs are expensive to fix, that by having more eyes on the code you will have less bugs, and that the lower cost of bugfixing will make the higher up-front investment go away.
+Without going into details - you can do the math yourself - the premise of pair programming is that bugs are expensive to fix, that by having more eyes on the code you will have less bugs, and that the lower cost of bugfixing will make the higher up-front investment go away.
 Superficially, that all seems to make sense.